Huttons Ambo: Transport

 There used to be a station in the village that was a stop on the York to Scarborough Line run by York and North Midland Railway.
 Opened in 1845, it closed in 1966.

 Religion

-The church in High Hutton is dedicated to St Margaret, rebuilt in 1856 on the site of the original building.
+St Margaret's Church, Huttons Ambo was rebuilt in 1856 on the site of the original building.
 It is a Grade II Listed Building.

 There used to be a Primitive Methodist Chapel in Low Hutton and a Wesleyan Chapel in High Hutton.